 Will my hotel room have a USB socket?

-Remember power plug adapters will only convert plug type, they do not convert voltage – read on!.
+Remember, power plug adapters will only convert plug type to fit the UAE power outlet; they do not convert voltage – read on!

 All power sockets in Abu Dhabi & the UAE provide a standard voltage of 220V with a standard frequency of 50Hz.